 Using the Apigee freetrial cert and key in the Cloud

-Free trial organizations cannot use their own certs.
-They have to use the default keystore and Apigee-supplied cert.
-You can only use your own certs after transitioning to a paid account.
+Free trial organizations cannot use their own certs and keys.
+They have to use the Apigee-supplied cert and key.
+You can only use your own certs and keys after transitioning to a paid account.

 An Edge for the Cloud customer with a paid account can create a virtual hosts in an organization.
 All virtual hosts are required to support TLS, meaning you must have a cert and key and upload them to a keystore.
 However, if you have a paid account and do not yet have a TLS cert and key, you can create a virtual host that uses the Apigee freetrial cert and key.
 See Configuring virtual hosts for the Cloud for more.